Two regression based methods for interrupted time series

 Background

 Interrupted time series (ITS) analysis is a powerful quasi-experimental study design for evaluating the effectiveness of population-level health interventions that have been implemented at a clearly defined point in time.
-We have conducted and published a exploration of the effectiveness of PCV vaccines in Hong Kong with such method.
+We have conducted and published an exploration of the effectiveness of PCV vaccines in Hong Kong using this method.

-The core of ITS analysis is segmeted regression model.
-Some people may argue that this regression-based method is not perfect cause it lack of ablility of fixing the autocorrelation and seasonality.
-We are not going to discuss this in this artile.
-In the current artile, I want to discuss the issue in the widely adapted two regression-based two methods.
+The core of ITS analysis is the segmented regression model.
+Some people may argue that this regression-based method is not perfect because it lacks the ability to account for autocorrelation and seasonality.
+We are not going to discuss this in this article.
+In the current article, I want to discuss the issue in the widely adopted two regression-based methods.

-Updated: the author has updated and make correction of this methods at the time of writing
+Updated: The author has updated and made corrections to these methods at the time of writing.

 The core of ITS analysis is the segmented regression model, which can be expressed in two slightly different formulations based on the JLB 2017 and AKD 2002 papers:

-• (timet - time of intervention)*intervention_t is the interaction term representing the change in slope after the intervention
+• $(time_t - time_of_intervention) \cdot intervention_t$ is the interaction term representing the change in slope after the intervention

 The interpretation of parameters in the original paper